-You would only feed boneless if you’re also feeding lots of raw meaty bones.
+The only time you would feed boneless is if you’re feeding lots of raw meaty bones.
 Dogs need real bone in their diet for the trace minerals and how they work synergistically with the other parts of the prey animal.
-In raw grinds the bones are raw, small and easily digestible.
+In raw grinds the bones are raw, small, and easily digestible.

 Some breeds like Dalmatians have issues with purines but that is rare.
-Most raw feeders feed organ less blends because they like to rotate various organs into the blends.
+Most raw feeders feed organ-less blends because they like to rotate various whole or ground organs into the blends.
 Organs are the multi-vitamins in the raw diet for pets.